Transitions of Care

 Health Risk Assessment Tool

-A health risk assessment (HRA) is a health questionnaire used to provide individuals with an evaluation of their health risks and quality of life.
+A health risk assessment (HRA) is a survey or questionnaire used to collect relevant information about the health status and health risk factors of an individual or population.

-The person at a specific level of care who will be the care manager for the patient in that setting.
+The person at a specific level of care who provides care coordination/navigation management for the patient in that setting.

 Social Determinants of Health